MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Pre-Configuration_Tasks_Before_Installing_AD.md

 ![Static Ip Configuration](../Images/Screenshots/Static_IP.png)

-6. Now We check our ip configuration on Cmd and ping to test connectivity.
+6. Now Lets check our IP configuration using Cmd and ping to google.com for example to test our connectivity.
   6.1. type cmd on search bar.
   6.2. open cmd.
-  6.3. type ipconfig /all and press enter
+  6.3. type ipconfig /all and press enter.

 ![IP Config status](../Images/Screenshots/IP_Config.png)

   6.4.
-We can see now that ou static IP configuration applied
+We can see that our static IP configuration is applied.
-  6.5. type ping google.com to check connectivity to public internet
+  6.5.
+Type ping google.com to check connectivity to public internet.

   ![Pinging Google](../Images/Screenshots/ping_google.png)

-  pinging to google was successful therefore We have successfully completed our Static Ip configuration.
+  Pinging to google was successful, therefore We have successfully completed our Static Ip configuration.

-## Step 3: Verifying and adjusting our Server clock.
+## Step 3 : Verifying and adjusting our Server clock.

 1. Open Server Manager → Local Server.
 2. Scroll to the right and click Time Zone.